Annotation cards

 Annotation card footer actions

-Lets you step through issues sequentially without clicking markers on the canvas.
+• Previous / Next — lets you step through findings sequentially without clicking markers on the canvas.

-Allows you to quickly indicate whether the detected issue is valid or not.
-This helps during review without turning the card into a task or comment system.
+• Thumbs up / Thumbs down — lets you give feedback on whether the detected finding looks correct.
+This helps improve detection over time without turning the card into a task or comment system.

 How annotation cards behave during review